 After talking with your child’s health or education professional our early childhood partners can help you connect to the right supports.
-You do not need a diagnosis from your doctor to access support through our early childhood approach.
+If your child is younger than 6, you do not need a diagnosis from your doctor to access support through our early childhood approach.
 Learn more about how to get help for your child.

-Our early childhood partners have teams of professionals with experience and expertise in working with children with developmental delay or disability and their families.
+Our early childhood partners are professionals with experience working with children younger than 6 with developmental delay and younger than 9 with disability and their families.
 They focus on delivering family-centred supports using a best practice model .

 Our early childhood partners will work with you to understand your child’s needs and connect you to the supports and services that best meet the needs of your child.

 See more about how your child can get help through the early childhood approach.